CSXM/pyrduino/README.md

 Now onto the business...

-There is a example package bundled with the pyrduino wrapper and the installation script at least tries to install it (Jump to It's not working section if you head into problems):
+There is an example package bundled with the pyrduino wrapper and the installation script at least tries to install it (Jump to It's not working section if you head into problems):

 `pip install -e .`

 This will install a `pyrduino_example` command line script for you.
 Just run it to see the commands it provides.
-It also is depended on click package (https://click.palletsprojects.com/en/7.x/), which is **NOT** included in the setup requirements because the actual pyrduino doesn't need it, so you need to install it ourself if needed: `pip install click`.
+It also is dependent on click package (https://click.palletsprojects.com/en/7.x/), which is **NOT** included in the setup requirements because the actual pyrduino module doesn't need it, so you need to install it yourself if needed: `pip install click`.

 The basic usage of the wrapper should be quite clear just by looking at the examples.
 But let's see what we get...